Align Technology: Invisalign

-Company history
+History

 Align Technology was founded by Zia Chishti and Kelsey Wirth in 1997 and began working on the development of a clear aligner.
 Align received FDA clearance to market the Invisalign system in 1998, and it was first marketed in 2000.
 Align Technology went public on January 26, 2001, on the Nasdaq Stock Market.

 In March 2011 Align acquired the Israeli company Cadent for $190 million; Cadent manufactured intraoral scanners that included 3D imaging, as well as software to display the acquired images and to plan treatment.

-Joseph M. Hogan joined Align in June 2015, and serves as CEO and President.
+Joseph M. Hogan joined Align in June 2015, and is CEO and president.

 The company's sales reached $1 billion for the first time in 2016 and its products were being used in about 8% of people who got braces.
 In 2017 the company was faced with the challenge of the expiration of its patents on its Invisalign system starting in October 2017 and the beginning of generic competition.

 In March 2020, Align Technology announced that it has signed a definitive agreement to acquire exocad Global Holdings for approximately $418.7 million.

-Controversy
+As of February 2023, Align Technology has assisted over 234,000 doctors and over 14.5 million patients worldwide.

+In September 2023, it was announced Align Technology had acquired the Vienna-headquartered 3D printing technology and materials company, Cubicure GmbH.

+Criticism

-During the 2022 Russian invasion of Ukraine, Align Technology refused to join the international community and withdraw from the Russian market.
+During and following the 2022 Russian invasion of Ukraine, Align Technology faced criticism by Western media for refusing to exit the Russian market.
 Research from Yale University published on May 26, 2022 identifying how companies were reacting to Russia's invasion identified Align Technology in the worst category of "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.